thiagoesteves/deployex/docs/examples/aws/README.md

 aws_secret_access_key=secret_access_key
 ```

 Once the key is configured, proceed with provisioning the environment.
-Navigate to the `devops/terraform/environments/prod` folder and execute the following commands:
+Navigate to the `./environments/prod` folder and execute the following commands:

 ```bash
 terraform plan # Check if the templates are configured correctly terraform apply # Apply the configurations to create the environment
 ```

 Wait for the environment to be created.
+Once the provisioning is complete, you can check the instance at this [address](https://console.aws.amazon.com/ec2/home).

+#### Updating Secret Manager

+Navigate to [AWS Secrets Manager](https://console.aws.amazon.com/secretsmanager/listsecrets), locate and update the following secrets:

+ *  *__myappname-prod-secrets__*:

-Afterward, update the variables in the *__myappname-prod-secrets__* secret in the [AWS Secrets Manager](https://sa-east-1.console.aws.amazon.com/secretsmanager/listsecrets?region=sa-east-1) with the corresponding values (You may need to configure more secrets if you application requires it):
+Click on the secret, then select "Retrieve Secret Value" and edit the secret by adding the new key/value pairs: (You may need to configure additional secrets if your application requires them)

 ```bash
 # Update the secrets